ventus-ag/docs/_docs/quickstarts/create-linux-vm-using-Ventus.md

 ![](../../assets/img/new-linux-vm-V/instances-Ventus2.png)

-- *Select a Region*:
-Select the region (location) of your instance.

 - *Select a Boot source*:
 Select the image to boot from, from the list of available images.
-You can also boot from an instance snapshot if any is available. (eg. "ubuntu-1604-xenial")
+You can also boot from an instance snapshot if any is available. (eg. "ubuntu-server-18.04-LTS-20200131.1")

 - *Select storage type*:
 Select storage type "RBD" and provide preferred disc size